ArtLiathain/masters-thesis/README.md

 - Run `./build.sh` to build the PDF locally
 - Open `thesis.pdf` in your PDF viewer to see the changes
 - `cz commit` NOT `git commit`

+## Pro tips
+- Use `clean.sh` to remove intermediate files.
+This can sometimes fix build issues, particularly with citations.
+- If you push straight to `main`, commit to main again without pulling, and try to push again, you'll get an error.
+Fix with `git pull --rebase` and then push again.